 The Furnace Installation page contains many technical and installation-related illustrations that can help when installing pumps, creating foundations and connecting to existing heating systems.

-The best way is through your local dealer (find your local dealer using our Dealer Locator page).
+You can also get technical support from your local dealer (find your local dealer using our Dealer Locator page).
 If you are having difficulty reaching your local dealer, feel free to call the Central Boiler manufacturing plant toll free during normal business hours Monday - Friday at: 1-800-248-4681.

-Use the ThermoPEX® System and a temporary raised base (shown belwo).
+Use the ThermoPEX® System and a temporary raised base (shown below).
 ThermoPEX can provide you with a quick and easy, temporary, above ground installation any time of year, giving you time to decide the best possible location for your furnace without having to worry about frozen ground conditions or snow cover.
 The ThermoPEX System is an all-inclusive package with return and supply lines, insulation, and a protective waterproof (and temporarily weatherproof) jacket all in one pipe, and may be buried underground in the spring or summer when it's convenient for you.

 If ThermoPEX is installed temporarily above ground, provisions should be made to prevent possible risk of fire coming into contact with the ThermoPEX.
 ThermoPEX is constructed of materials that can burn and transfer a fire.
 Do not cover the ThermoPEX with combustible materials like straw, hay or leaves.